 Measles outbreak in Washington State

 Several people in Washington have become sick with measles, a serious and highly contagious illness.
-Most cases have been in Clark County (near Washington/Oregon border) with one in King County.
 See the latest update from Washington State Department of Health.

 The best protection against measles is the MMR vaccine (measles, mumps and rubella), which is safe and effective.